Home > Biking

 Even completing one of these climbs is a feat for most cyclists.
 They could take an average rider a couple of hours to grind out, and they’ll hurt.

-It’s pretty astounding that Tour de France riders often hit them back to back over more than 100 miles of racing.
-But aside from punishing riders, these climbs showcase the stunning landscapes of the French Alps and Pyrenees and make the Tour de France such a celebrated event.
+It’s astounding that Tour de France riders often hit them back-to-back over more than 100 miles of racing.
+But aside from punishing riders, these climbs showcase the stunning landscapes of the French Alps and Pyrenees, making the Tour de France such a celebrated event.

 Subscribe Now